Home | Projects | Notes > C++ Programming > Smart Pointers

 What are smart pointers?

-Concept of ownership and RAII
+Concept of ownership and RAII (Resource Acquisition is Initialization)

-C++ smart pointers
+C++ smart pointers:

-C++ provides absolute flexibility with memory management.
+Raw pointers in C++ provide absolute flexibility with memory management:

 Allocation